 A few highlights…

-- Sold-out the 645-seat auditorium with the Texas Premiere and homecoming of David Lowery’s award-winning, Irving-shot A Ghost Story at The Texas Theatre, attended by David Lowery and followed by a special Q&A.
+- Full house for the Texas Premiere and homecoming of David Lowery’s award-winning, Irving-shot A Ghost Story at The Texas Theatre, attended by David Lowery and followed by a special Q&A.

 - Had a Jodorowsky triple header: the Texas Premiere of Endless Poetry, a repertory screening of Santa Sangre (1989), and a live acoustic performance by Adan Jodorowksy (Adanowsky) at the Texas Theatre